HOW TO MAKE VIETNAMESE CHICKEN PHO | PHỞ GÀ

 - Peel and remove seeds from apples, papaya, and pears.
 Along with the cabbage, set aside.

-- Using scissors—cut fresh rick stick noodles into smaller length, approx. 5 inches.
+- Using scissors—cut fresh rice stick noodles into smaller lengths, approx. 13 cm.
 Set aside.

 - Wash the chicken with vinegar and salt.
 Raise with water.
 Set aside in a large bowl or pot.

-- In a large cooking pot—add the 17 cups of water and set to medium-high heat.
+- In a large cooking pot—add the 5 liters of water and set to medium-high heat.

 - Boil water, either in another pot or kettle.
 Pour boiled water over chicken.
 Use the boiled water to give the chicken a second wash.

-- When water in cooking pot starts to boil, add chicken, fruits, and cabbage.
+- When the water in the cooking pot starts to boil, add chicken, fruits, and cabbage.

 - Keep an eye on the broth—skim the impurities from the chicken that'll float up while the broth is simmering.
 This will help ensure a clear broth.

 - Cook the chicken broth for 35-45 minutes, or until chicken is done.

 - Decrease broth to low heat—this is important!